By Erin Hoskins, chief marketing officer

-I throw together some lunch and eat at my desk while I finish my slides for a meeting, answer a few chat messages and emails, and work on a brief for a partnership program.
+I throw together some lunch and eat at my desk while I finish my slides for a meeting, answer a few chat messages and emails, and work on a business case for a project.

 I eat at my desk most days.
 Sometimes (often) I snack throughout the day and don’t eat an actual lunch, but I’m trying to be better about that.
 The constant snacking struggle is real when you work from home!

 I have another round of meetings for the afternoon, including a project status call, a touch-base with our CEO, a monthly product roadmap meeting, and a review of a new campaign.

 I wondered when I started working from home four years ago if I would miss in-person interaction with co-workers.
 I find, though, that I interact with just as many people as I did in a traditional office environment, just in a different way.
 Throughout the day I’m getting chat messages with questions or am following threads with my teams, sometimes work related and sometimes just entertaining.
 I travel periodically throughout the year for meetings, interviews, and trade shows, and I look forward to seeing other team members at these events, particularly our annual all company meeting.